 Why is CoYo so decadent?
 They use straight up, awesome, rich, raw, coconut cream as the base.
 A mouthful may be a little much (as noted on their packaging), but heaven it certainly is.
 I taste-tested the following flavors of CoYo:

-Natural – Loved, loved, loved it!
-There was virtually no sweetness, but this wonderfully earthy, perfectly soured (a little tart, but more sour) flavor was like a healthy, creamy, blank canvas.
+Loved, loved, loved it!
+There was virtually no sweetness.
+This wonderfully earthy, perfectly soured (a little tart, but more sour) flavor was like a healthy, creamy, blank canvas.
 It is easily sweetened to perfection (even tastes a smidgen like cheesecake!) with just a few drops of vanilla stevia.
 Or it can be left plain to compliment ripe fresh fruit, for flavor and thickening in salad dressing or sauces, or as as a stand-in topper when something such as sour cream or an unsweetened heavy whipped cream is needed.

-Mango – This flavor was very similar to the Mixed Berry for me.
-I mean, it was indeed mango rather than mixed berry, but had the similar level of very, very mild fruitiness with a low sugar taste.
+This flavor was very similar to the Mixed Berry for me.
+It had the similar level of very, very mild fruitiness with a low sugar taste.
 While I liked both with a few drops of stevia and when served with fruit and granola, the Natural is still my first love, and the one I would reach for in stores.

-Raw Chocolate – I’ve never been much of a chocolate yogurt fan.
+I’ve never been much of a chocolate yogurt fan.
 Soured cocoa just isn’t my thing.
-But, I did enjoy this flavor when lightly sweetened (honey or stevia) and served with fresh berries and some added dark chocolate (because, why not?).
+But, I did enjoy this flavor when lightly sweetened (honey or stevia) and served with fresh berries.
+Some added dark chocolate was a perfect touch.
 The raw chocolate CoYo is more creamy and bitter than sweet, but overall pretty mild in taste.
 I think with the right cacao loving crowd, this one would be a big hit.

 To note, CoYo is a premixed premium coconut milk dairy-free yogurt in the U.S.; in Australia and the U.K they sell fruit-on-the-bottom.
 As of 2014, it’s new to the U.S. and picking up steam in stores.
 They are selling it in multi-serve tubs (pictured at top) and single-serve (below).